reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 # Facial-Expression-Anomaly-Detection

 This repository contains an advanced algorithm for detecting anomalies in facial expressions over the timeline of a video using time series analysis, specifically utilizing an LSTM autoencoder.
 The tool extracts faces from video frames, detects unique facial features, and analyzes emotional facial expressions to identify anomalies.
-This is particularly useful for forensic analysis and human intelligence (HUMINT) operations.

 ## Practical Applications